lodeous/lodeous.github.io/index.md

 ### Risk Game analysis with PyRisk

 <img src="cm_aggregate.png" alt="Confusion Matrices for classifiers" class="inline"/>
-**Above:** A comparison of different classification methods used to predict the winner of a risk game.
-The Confusion matrix shows how many times they classified a certain player winning vs which player actual won.
-The dark blue diagonal indicates that the classifiers performed well.
+<small>**Above:** A comparison of different classification methods used to predict the winner of a risk game.
+The Confusion
+matrix shows how many times they classified a certain player winning vs which player actual won.
+The dark blue diagonal indicates that the classifiers performed well.</small>

 For a school project, my group and I set out to analyze Risk gameplay and predict a winner based on an unfinished game.
 We found an open source engine written in Python called PyRisk that had the capability for different computer bots to play